 Population growth in Bastrop and Bastrop County has been inconsistent over the last century.
-Figure2.1 shows that the City experienced a 60.7 percent population increase between 1940 and 1950 through the establishment of Camp Swift.
-The closure of the camp however, combined with the closure of area coal mines and reductions in lumbering operations caused Bastrop's population to decrease by 5.5 percent in the decade to follow.
-Bastrop has experienced sustained growth since 1990 as development along the Highway 71 corridor to Austin began to increase.
-All signs indicate that this growth trend will continue into the next decade.
+Figure 2.1 shows that the City experienced a 60.7 percenpopulation increase between 1940 and 1950 throuthe establishment of Camp Swift.
+The closure of the camp however, combined with the closure of area coal mines and reductions in lumbering operations caused Bastrop's population to decrea by 5.5 percent in the decade to follow.
+Bastrop has experienced sustained growth since 1990 as development along the Highway 71 corridor to Au began to increase.
+All signs indicate that this grow trend will continue into the next decade.